 9. Digitize your notes

 Keeping notes from prospect meetings on some sort of pad of paper is common practice amongst salespeople.
-By taking one step further to convert those notes to digital format, it helps you to better organize your notes, make them more clear, and improve your access to them at a later date.
+Taking one step further to convert those notes to digital format it helps you to better organize your notes, make them more clear, and improve your access to them at a later date.